Mortgage Interest Deduction 2019: Here’s What Qualifies

 - As noted above, you can deduct all the interest you paid on up to $1,000,000 in a mortgage loan, but you can only deduct up to the first $750,000 of home loan debt if you purchased the property after December 15, 2017.

-- So for example, if you bought a home in 2016 and you have $1,000,000 in debt on that home, you can deduct all of your mortgage interest.
-However, if you bought a home for the same cost in 2018, you can only deduct interest on $750,000 according to the 2017 Tax Cuts and Jobs Act.
+- For example, if you bought a home in 2016 and you have $1,000,000 in debt on that home, you can deduct all of your mortgage interest.
+However, if you bought a home with the same loan amount in 2018, you can only deduct interest on $750,000 according to the 2017 Tax Cuts and Jobs Act.

 - However, there is an exception to the new limit.
 If you entered into a written contract for a property before December 15, 2017 and closed on the property before April 1, 2018, you are exempt and can deduct your interest on up to $1,000,000 in mortgage debt.